-Food for thought: We as Americans see BBQ as english speaking cuisine and we couldn’t be more wrong, or untrue.
-We in America, are lucky enough to be caretakers to a special extension of BBQ (one we have capitalized on), but what we decide to do with it is ours.
-Some existing BBQ restaurants decided to start to support local responsible, some decided not to.
-If we are going to preserve our heritage, then we need to find a genuine connection with our local food roots, its prerequisite to building a tradition.
-Preserving our Heritage comes one whole animal at a time, its reinforced with a handshake from a local farmer, and becomes reality when a smile on the guest shines on the kitchen crew because the diner knows how much we do as caretakers in the good food movement.
+The first step in preserving our heritage is learning from past cultures and setting a course that we know is right.
+If we are going to preserve – or extend – our heritage, then we need to find a genuine connection with our food roots near and far.
+This is the prerequisite to building upon any tradition, old or new.
+Preserving our heritage also must be accomplished one whole animal at a time.
+It is actualized with a handshake from a local farmer, and becomes reality when a smile from a guest shines on the kitchen crew, because the diner has reverence for how much we do as caretakers in the good food movement.

-The bottom line, through word-of-mouth, the events develop interest in existing BBQ restaurants to join the conversation of local food and heritage pigs, thus creating long-term growth, jobs on farms and better food choices for the future.
-Here is your chance to step in the action on the ground floor.
+Through word-of-mouth events like Cochon555 Heritage BBQ, we develop interest in new and existing BBQ restaurants as they join the movement in serving local food and offering heritage breed proteins to consumers.
+By doing so, we aim to create long-term growth, jobs on farms, and safer, better food choices for the future.
+Today is the chance to join the action on the ground floor.